Henry Heimlich

 Henry Judah Heimlich (February 3, 1920 – December 17, 2016) was an American thoracic surgeon and medical researcher.
-He is widely credited for the discovery of the Heimlich maneuver, a technique of abdominal thrusts for stopping choking, first described in 1974.
+He is widely credited for the discovery of the Heimlich maneuver, a technique of abdominal thrusts to stop choking, first described in 1974.
 He also invented the Micro Trach portable oxygen system for ambulatory patients and the Heimlich Chest Drain Valve, or "flutter valve", which drains blood and air out of the chest cavity.

 Early life and education

 Heimlich was born in Wilmington, Delaware, the son of Mary (Epstein) and Philip Heimlich.
 His paternal grandparents were Hungarian Jewish immigrants, and his maternal grandparents were Russian Jews.
 He graduated from New Rochelle High School (N.Y.) in 1937 and from Cornell University (where he also served as drum major of the Cornell Big Red Marching Band) with a BA in 1941.
 At the age of 23, he received his M.D. from Weill Cornell Medical College in 1943.